Tiago Volpi: São Paulo

 On 23 December 2018, Volpi returned to Brazil, signing for São Paulo on a one-year loan with an buy-out option.

 One year later, on 24 December 2019, São Paulo announced the permanent signing of Volpi, who signed a contract running until December 2023.
 São Paulo paid US$5 million to mexican side Querétaro for Volpi's permanent transfer.

 Toluca

 On 14 May 2022, Volpi signed for Toluca, returning to Mexico after three years.
 He scored a penalty against Santos Laguna on 13 October 2022, that contributed to a 4–3 victory for Toluca.
 On 27 July, Volpi scored a penalty in Toluca's debut in the 2023 Leagues Cup, totaling seven goals with the club.
+He was Toluca's official penalty taker and scored 15 goals during his tenure.